Main series formats

 At 2-stroke rounds, rolling starts are used.
 The kart at the front of the pit lane is allocated to the driver starting on pole position, the second kart is allocated to the driver starting in second position and so on.
 Once ready, drivers leave the pitlane and commence the rolling start procedure, where they slowly drive around the circuit to the start line in a two-by-two formation.

-At 4-stroke rounds, standing grid starts are used.
+For all other 4-stroke races, standing grid starts are used.
 Once ready, drivers are told to watch the start lights.
 When they go green, the race begins and drivers are allowed to overtake immediately.
 Once drivers have taken the chequered flag, they complete a slow down lap and return to the grid or the pit lane.

 Split System

 At rounds where the drivers within a class are split across multiple grids, drivers are split up into ability-based groups known as splits.
-These drivers race together throughout the event.
+These drivers race together throughout the event and these splits provide the most competitive racing possible.

 Points System

-Each race within a split will score equal race points, thus making each race as important as any other.
+Drivers are awarded race points at the end of each race based on where they have finished.
 At the end of an event, each drivers race points are added together to form the overall results.
 Championship points are then awarded based on where a driver finishes in the overall results.

 Drop Rounds

-Each National Championship consists of 3 drop rounds whilst each Northern Championship and each Southern Championship consists of 2 drop rounds.
+The National Championships and Southern Junior Championship consist of 3 drop rounds whilst all other championships consist of 2 drop rounds.
 This will remain the case if any event is cancelled.

 These drop rounds allow drivers who cannot attend every round to still fight for the championship.